elijahhampton/hyperliquid-rs/README.md

 # hyperliquid-rs

-A unofficial Rust SDK for [Hyperliquid](https://hyperliquid.xyz), the high-performance perpetuals decentralized exchange.
+An unofficial Rust SDK for [Hyperliquid](https://hyperliquid.xyz), the high-performance perpetuals decentralized exchange.
 Built with type safety in mind and async-first architecture.

-⚠️ ** This SDK is still under development.
+⚠️ **This SDK is still under development.
 It is not yet suitable for production trading.
-Current stable for: **
+Current stable for:**

 **Safe to use:**
 - Market data queries (spot & perpetuals)